sofiafer08/CyberHojaldre/Mobility_Management/README.md

 ### Rear Axle Adapters

 In order to directly connect our **3V–6V Dual Axis TT Gear Motor** to the vehicle's rear axle, we designed two **3D printed PETG adapters**.
-From one side, the adapter is able to connect to the **3V–6V Dual Axis TT Gear Motor's** axle, while from the other its able to couple with a LEGO Technic axle, allowing us to use LEGO wheels and tires to provide enough traction.
+From one side, the adapter is able to connect to the **3V–6V Dual Axis TT Gear Motor's** axle, while from the other its able to couple with a LEGO Technic axle, allowing us to use LEGO wheels and tires to provide traction.

 ### Camera Mount